 This Motown group had several hit songs in the 1960s, including “Heatwave” in 1963 and “I’m Ready for Love” in 1966.
 Heatwave was nominated for a Grammy Award for Best R&B Performance.

 The group’s most popular song was “Dancing in the Street,” which came out in 1964.
 It became a civil rights anthem for many who protested during this decade.

 12. Joan Baez

 A folk music artist, Baez made her career debut with her self-titled album in 1960.
-This was followed by three more successful albums in the next three years.
+Three more successful albums followed this in the next three years.

 She recorded a number of songs that were written by Bob Dylan, helping to bring attention to the relatively unknown artist at the time.

 Her hits included “Diamonds and Rust” and “The Night They Drove Old Dixie Down.”

 Baez was very active in the civil rights movement during the 1960s and spoke out against the Vietnam War.

 Born in Detroit, Michigan, Mary Wells overcame a number of physical challenges in her childhood, including tuberculosis and meningitis.